menu

 Occupations and Workforce

-Cloutierville is a blue-collar town, with 37.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cloutierville, you'll notice that it is more blue-collar than most other communities in America.
+37.98% of Cloutierville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cloutierville is a town of managers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Cloutierville who work in management occupations (25.92%), office and administrative support (9.05%), and sales jobs (6.69%).

 Setting & Lifestyle